Skip to content

 Local Etiquette and Cultural Tips

-Café culture: The Portuguese café is an institution.
-Locals visit multiple times per day — a quick bica (espresso, €0.70–1) at the counter in the morning, another after lunch, perhaps a galão (milky coffee in a tall glass, €1.20) in the afternoon.
-Standing at the counter is cheaper than sitting at a table in most traditional cafés (sometimes the difference is €0.50–1).
-When you sit at a table, the waiter may bring you bread, olives, cheese, or other starters (couvert) automatically — these are not free.
-They cost €1–5 per item and you can send them back if you do not want them.
-Just say não, obrigado (no, thank you) when they arrive.
+Café culture: The Portuguese café is central to daily life.
+A quick bica (espresso, €0.70–1) at the counter in the morning, another after lunch.
+Standing at the counter costs less than sitting at a table — often €0.50–1 less per drink.
+When you sit, the waiter may bring bread, olives, or cheese (couvert) without being asked.
+These aren’t free — they run €1–5 per item and you’re not obliged to accept them.
+A simple não, obrigado (no, thank you) when they arrive is all you need.

 Best Time to Visit Lisbon